Onalaska, Wisconsin

 Onalaska is built on a slightly elevated ridge above the Black River.
 Natural areas include both river bottom land and high, heavily wooded, scenic bluffs.
 A man-made reservoir at the city's western edge is known as Lake Onalaska.
 Onalaska is known as "The Sunfish Capital of the World."

 History

 The original village (now city) was platted by Thomas G. Rowe (New York) and John C. Laird (Pennsylvania) in 1851.
 In its early days, lumbering and related industries served as a basis for its economy.

-The name for the city comes from the poem "The Pleasures of Hope", by the Scottish poet Thomas Campbell.
-The original spelling of the name in Campbell's poem was "Oonalaska" (an Aleutian island and fishing village).

-Other places named Onalaska are in Arkansas (now defunct), Texas and Washington; they are historically linked to one another through the lumber industry.
-In Alaska, the modern day city of Unalaska and Unalaska Island are linked to the Onalaskas through Thomas Campbell's poem.
-Unalaska is the original Oonalaska or Onalaska or "Ounalashka" (Russian spelling) immortalized by Campbell.
+According to local legend, the city's name comes from the 1799 poem The Pleasures of Hope, by the Scottish poet Thomas Campbell, which makes one mention of "Oonalaska's shore" in a passage about the remote reaches of a sailor's explorations.
+"Oonalaska" was an alternative spelling for Unalaska Island in Russian Alaska, one of the principal Aleutian Islands.
+Early settler Harvey Hubbard recounted that the poem was one of Thomas Rowe's favorites, leading him to choose the name.
+However, local historian George Tabbert argued that the name was more likely inspired by the story of a Lenape woman named Onalaska who died around 1780 in what is now Richland County, Ohio.
+By the 1840s, the woman's name was used in a variety of places, including a New York ferryboat that Rowe would likely have been familiar with.
+Other places named Onalaska are in Arkansas (now defunct), Texas, and Washington.